What is counselling?

 Do you offer workshops?

 Yes - we offer a number of different workshops each year and you can find details of what's available here: Workshops.
-You do not have to be receiving counselling from us in order to attend the workshops.
+You do not have to be attending counselling with us in order to attend the workshops.

 Are you open over the summer?